Accountant

 • Lastly, do not take a position on your income tax return that you cannot defend upon audit.
 This advice is especially true for business owners where the line between a deductible business expense and a nondeductible personal expense can sometimes be unclear.
 Business expenses must be ordinary, necessary, and reasonable to be deductible.
 Do these terms seem vague?
 Yes, but they each have specific meanings in the world of tax and have been battle-tested in audits and courtrooms for decades.

 If you receive a letter from a taxing agency challenging items on your return or notifying you of an audit, consider seeking representation from an experienced tax advisor.
+You can be audit ready.
 The DIY approach can cost you far more than engaging the services of a professional.